With China Tourist Visa Resumed,

 Encounter local TibetansThere are more chances to encounter Tibetan locals in winter.

-On the other hand, you can take your time to experience Tibetan life by visiting a local family and chatting with them to get a better understanding of them.
-If you really wanna experience the Buddhist atmosphere of Tibet and know more about the Tibetan people, traveling to Tibet in winter will be your best choice.
+Furthermore, you can take your time to experience Tibetan life by visiting a local family and chatting with them to get a better understanding of Tibetan families.
+If you really wanna experience the Buddhist atmosphere of Tibet and know more about the Tibetan people, taking a Tibet winter tour will be your best choice.

 In general, the visibility in winter is more brilliant compared to summer, as there is little rainfall and fog.
 Even if photography isn’t your cup of tea, just lay back in the sweet tea house and enjoy the cozy sunshine and pervasive Buddhist atmosphere in winter.